sparkfun/SparkFun_RTK_Firmware/docs/gis_software.md

 **NTRIP Client**

-Note: If you are using the RTK Facet L-Band you do not need to setup NTRIP; the device generates its own correction data.
-But if L-Band corrections are not available, the device can still achieve RTK fixes using corrections over an NTRIP Client connection.
+Note: If you are using a radio to connect Base to Rover, or if you are using the RTK Facet L-Band you do not need to setup NTRIP; the device will achieve RTK fixes and output extremely accurate location data by itself.
+But if L-Band corrections are not available, or you are not using a radio link, the NTRIP Client can provide corrections to this Rover.

 ![RTK Submenu](img/SurvPC/SparkFun%20RTK%20Software%20-%20SurvPC%20NTRIP%20Client.jpg)